OpenShip/documentation/docs/tracking.md

 # Tracking

-Use a proxy and it's mapper get trackings.
+Use a proxy, and it's mapper get trackings.

 ```python
 from purplship.domain.entities import Tracking